 In this respect, Harry’s actions showcase how a striking a balance between pragmatism and emotion is important.

-In this play, the ‘us vs them’ mentality pervades the minds of the protagonists.
-Through the heated dialogue between environmentalists, ecologists and mining moguls, Hannie Rayson delivers the messages that as a society we should not be so reliant on simplifying individuals based on age-old presumptions and surface-level characteristics.
-Harry Jewell echoes a similar sentiment as he discusses his company’s plans to Piper: “Who’s this ‘we’?
-You don’t serve your cause by being indifferent to the interests of the working people.” (pp. 92)
+In this play, the ‘us vs. them’ mentality pervades the minds of the protagonists.
+Through the heated dialogue between environmentalists, ecologists and mining moguls, Hannie Rayson delivers the message that as a society we should not be so reliant on simplifying individuals based on age-old presumptions and surface-level characteristics.
+Harry Jewell echoes a similar sentiment as he discusses his company’s plans to Piper: 'Who’s this ‘we’?
+You don’t serve your cause by being indifferent to the interests of the working people.' (p.
+92)

 Zooming in: Andy & Harry: Let's explore the volatile dynamic between the two males

 Andy’s indignant stance against collaborating with the mining industry showcases his resilience in sticking to his moral code.
-One can argue that his immediate demonization of Harry Jewell, as evidenced by the nickname ‘Mr. Evil’, is a symptom of Andy’s oversimplified thinking.
-It is through Andy’s inflammatory and infantile language towards the Mining CEO, Rayson articulates how the politics of conservation is in shades of grey.
-Conversely, Harry’s admission that he knew Andy was ‘the type of greenie who’s always saying no [from the moment he came through that door]’.
+One can argue that his immediate demonisation of Harry Jewell, as evidenced by the nickname ‘Mr. Evil’, is a symptom of Andy’s oversimplified thinking.
+It is through Andy’s inflammatory and infantile language towards the Mining CEO that Rayson articulates how the politics of conservation is in shades of grey.
+Conversely, Harry’s admits that he knew Andy was ‘the type of greenie who’s always saying no [from the moment he came through that door]’.
 In highlighting the binary oppositions of the two men working in different fields, the play acknowledges how prejudice inhibits potential collaborations.

-Harry and Andy showcase how our own misconceptions about ‘the other’ detracts from our own moral causes - such as in this case, saving the forest.
-Both men are committed to the same cause, however Andy’s antagonistic approach towards Harry undercuts his own integrity.
-As he willingly allows prejudice to cloud his thinking.
-Simply, because it is the more convenient thing to do.
-As opposed to collaborating and accommodating to each other’s interests.
+Harry and Andy showcase how our own misconceptions about ‘the other’ detract from our own moral causes - such as in this case, saving the forest.
+Both men are committed to the same cause.
+However, Andy’s antagonistic approach towards Harry undercuts his own integrity as he willingly allows prejudice to cloud his thinking simply because it is the more convenient thing to do, as opposed to collaborating and accommodating each other’s interests.

-- Harry: “I know the type - knew him the moment he came through that door.
+- Harry: 'I know the type - knew him the moment he came through that door.
 He’s the kind of greenie who’s always saying no. No dams.
 No mines.
-No roads.” (pp. 114)
+No roads.' (p.
+114)

 I’ve seen quite a few videos of baby pandas circulating on my Facebook feed, most of them are part of a conservation effort or campaign.
-The comment section of these videos is like a medley of heart-eyes, exclamations of ‘How cute!!’
-This relatively harmless sentiment is dismissed by Professor Dixon-Brown when she states that she is completely disengaged with ‘charismatic fauna’ (pp. 99) push - making celebrities out of pandas and polar bears’.
+The comment section of these videos is like a medley of heart-eyes and exclamations of ‘How cute!!’
+This relatively harmless sentiment is dismissed by Professor Dixon-Brown when she states that she is completely disengaged with ‘charismatic fauna’ (p.
+99) push - making celebrities out of pandas and polar bears’.
 Our overwhelmingly positive reactions towards such campaigns is based on a societal gravitation towards the aesthetically pleasing which bleeds into the next thematic idea revolving around our fixation on appearance (surface-level).

 Essentially, in the context of this play, the preferential treatment of endangered animals reflects our own biased thinking.

-It is in this way, Rayson articulates a broader thematic idea that womanhood is still being defined in terms of attractiveness and perseveration of youth.
-Heather’s internalized insecurities resurfaces in her heated confrontation with Harry.
-She accuses him of ‘prefer[ing] a younger woman’ and ‘never been with a woman with pubic hair’.
+It is in this way that Rayson articulates a broader thematic idea that womanhood is still being defined in terms of attractiveness and perseveration of youth.
+Heather’s internalised insecurities resurface in her heated confrontation with Harry.
+She accuses him of ‘prefer[ing] a younger woman’ and having ‘never been with a woman with pubic hair’.
 Both of which Harry indignantly refutes.
-Through this heated dialogue, audiences gain an insight into Heather’s vulnerability as a divorcee-to-be and interestingly, we are exposed to her assertiveness as she questions "can’t [you] stomach a woman who stands up to you?"
+Through this heated dialogue, audiences gain an insight into Heather’s vulnerability as a divorcee-to-be and interestingly, we are exposed to her assertiveness as she questions 'can’t [you] stomach a woman who stands up to you?'

 Do I preserve my moral compass or my professional reputation?

-Other thematic ideas that relate to this umbrella phrase includes: misuse of authority and ethics of the digital world.
+Other thematic ideas that relate to this umbrella phrase include: misuse of authority and ethics of the digital world.

 Deleting emails is tantamount to rewording/reworking history.
 Professor Dixon-Brown’s attempt at salvaging/restoring her pristine moral code of ‘using her head, not her heart’ is encapsulated in her desperate dash to the IT servers at 1am in the morning to delete the incriminating email detailing her illicit relationship with Harry Jewell.
-This undoubtedly, compromises both their careers as professionals.
+This, undoubtedly, compromises both of their careers as professionals.
 Furthermore, their intimate fling casts Dixon-brown as a seducer/a woman who is easily compromised, which is untrue.
 However, it is the facades that count in the play.